eterniti/patcher_compile_script/README.md

 So, if at any point you want to change the mingw64 (only available in "Custom" mode), just delete the mingw64 folder before running the script.

 The xv2patcher compilation will give LOTS of warning.
-Just ignore them (I will address warnings in the future) After all is done, both dll will be placed in the same directory than this README.
+Just ignore them (I will address warnings in the future)

-TODO:
-- add something to locate a DBXV2 installation and copy the .dll there (this will be optional)
-- add some green/red/blue colors here and there to make this thing less ugly (DONE)